agdenadel/agdenadel.github.io/_posts/2019-3-22-Sicherman-Dice.md

 $$x(x+1)(x^2 + x +1)(x^2 - x + 1)^2 = x + x^3 + x^4 + x^5 + x^6 + x^8.$$

-This is the only way to do this (you can check alternative choices for which factors you choose).
+This is the only way to do this (you can check alternative choices for which factors you choose) and corresponds to the dice described at the start of this post: (1,2,2,3,3,4) and (1,3,4,5,6,8).